 - 1. Photo-documentation of field conditions, including water resources within the Project work area and any off-road/overland access routes, shall be conducted prior to, during, and at completion of the Project.
 This documentation can then be utilized by regulatory agencies to confirm that site habitats impacted during demolition/remediation have been restored to preconstruction or better condition; - 2.
 Prior to start of construction under each permit (i.e., mobilization or grounddisturbing activity), the boundaries of ESHA shall be clearly flagged or fenced so that the workers are aware of the limits of allowable site access and disturbance; - 3.
 Vehicles/equipment shall be inspected for leaks daily (e.g., fuel, oil, hydraulic fluids, etc.) and repaired prior to work.
 Spill kits/absorbent clean-up materials should be available on site and disposed of properly.
-Spill pans should be placed under all equipment when not in use; - 4.
-Vehicles and equipment should remain on the existing paved/disturbed areas to the extent feasible; - 5.
-General housekeeping, such as covering open excavations at night, maintaining wildlife-proof fencing, performing Project trash pick-up, dust control BMPs, and use of waste bins with lids on at all times, shall be maintained within the Project area; - 6.
+Spill pans should be placed under all equipment when not in use;

+- 4. Vehicles and equipment should remain on the existing paved/disturbed areas to the extent feasible; - 4.5.
+Tire mats for vehicles and construction equipment shall be used in areas where soil testing and/-or remediation is required in vegetated areas to protect the vegetation. - 5.6.General housekeeping, such as covering open excavations at night, maintaining wildlife-proof fencing, performing Project trash pick-up, dust control BMPs, and use of waste bins with lids on at all times, shall be maintained within the Project area; - 6.7.
 Cover Excavations: The following note shall be reproduced on all plans and implemented throughout the Project: During construction, all trenches, holes, and other excavations with sidewalls steeper than a 1:1 (45 degree) slope and two or more feet deep shall be covered when workers or equipment are not actively working in the excavation.
 If any such excavations remain uncovered, they shall have an escape ramp of earth or a non-slip material with a 1:1 (45 degree) slope or flatter.
-All excavated areas shall be inspected for wildlife before backfilling; - 7.
-Biodegradable Erosion Control: The Erosion Control Plan (see Section 2.7, EIR Project Description) shall specify and ensure that only biodegradable products are used, as verified by the County Environmental Monitor.
-During construction, use erosion control products made of natural fiber (biodegradable) to prevent wildlife from getting ensnared or strangled by monofilament, coir rolls, erosion control mats or blankets, straw or fiber wattles, or similar erosion control products; and

-8. These measures shall be provided as notes on plans for every permit and included in the WEAP training for site workers.
+All excavated areas shall be inspected for wildlife before backfilling; - 7.8.Biodegradable Erosion Control: The Erosion Control Plan (see Section 2.7, EIR Project Description) shall specify and ensure that only biodegradable products are used, as verified by the County Environmental Monitor.
+During construction, use erosion control products made of natural fiber (biodegradable) to prevent wildlife from getting ensnared or strangled by monofilament, coir rolls, erosion control mats or blankets, straw or fiber wattles, or similar erosion control products; and - 8.9.
+These measures shall be provided as notes on plans for every permit and included in the WEAP training for site workers.
 Additionally, all sensitive environmental areas to be avoided must be clearly identified on all construction, remediation, and demolition plans.